Bharatpanwar4/JOBSURE-MernProject/plan.md

 ### Test user
 * created test user and populates its db (testUser@gmail.com/jobsure)
 * created demo app for test user without login it
+* restricted test user to edit or delete the job